 The School maintains a continuous capital improvements program to enhance facilities and update fixtures and equipment as required.
-The School recently completed the construction of a pedestrian bridge that placed in service for the new 2019-2020 school year.
+The School recently completed the construction of a pedestrian bridge that was placed in service during the 2019-2020 school year.

 School Location